 Does Derma Rolling Work?
 0.5mm and 1mm

-I put the derma roller in rubbing alcohol and let that sit for 30 minutes just to make sure that it is clean and disinfected.
+Put the derma roller in rubbing alcohol and let that sit for 30 minutes just to make sure that it is clean and disinfected.
 I also double cleansed my face, once with coconut oil to disintegrate any makeup or dirt and I take that off with cotton pads and warm water.
 The second cleanse is with the Cetaphil Gentle Facial Wash to ensure that I am working on a clean surface.
 I also gave my face a once over with the rubbing alcohol on a cotton pad.
 I know what you are thinking, alcohol on the skin is basically a sin but you have to work with a face that is as clean as possible.

-I roll the derma roller 5 times in one direction and 5 times in the opposite direction to make sure I am covering my whole face.
+Roll the derma roller 5 times in one direction and 5 times in the opposite direction to make sure I am covering my whole face.
 It will start to go red and feel a little tender, this is normal and with the 0.5mm it should not draw any blood it has never done with me anyway.
 I pay particular attention to my problem areas so that’s my forehead and my cheeks.

-When I use the 1mm it is a lot more painful and I found myself wincing quite a lot, some people use numbing cream for anything larger than a 0.75mm but I am impatient and could not find any.
+When I use the 1mm it is a lot more painful and I found myself wincing quite a lot.
+Some people use numbing cream for anything larger than a 0.75mm but I am impatient and could not find any.
 I found that there is slight bleeding but honestly just the speck here and there and it is not terrible.

 In terms of frequency, I would normally use it once a fortnight or once a week if my skin is feeling particularly resilient.
 I usually do this for about 2 months and then give my skin a little rest.
 It has been great for my acne scarring and also just springing a little bit of life into my skin.
 New York weather is not the most skin-friendly of climates and I often find my skin looking grey and lifeless.